Missouri Occupational Therapist School

 - Complete two six months of internship training.

-- Sit for the National Board for Certification in Occupational Therapy exam in order to become registered and earn your OTR.
+- Sit for the National Board for Certification in Occupational Therapy exam.
+Passing this exam should result in you becoming registered and earning your OTR.

 - Apply for your Missouri license.